 Alternatively, you could share services that allow for guests — for example, some gyms allow you to bring a friend to each workout.
 If you coordinate ahead of time (and split the bill evenly each month), you could half the cost of staying fit.
 Plus you’ll push each other to stay in shape — a win-win.

 Okay, okay — I know.
 But before you roll your eyes, let me just say: This could actually be awesome.
 Challenging friends to see who can save the most in a fixed period is not only a lighthearted way to create financial momentum, but it also makes saving easier.

-Think of fun ways to incentivize yourselves.
-You could even plan a trip with half of whatever money you all saved during the budget-off as an incentive to remain financially responsible friends.
+Consider fun ways to incentivize yourselves.
+You could even use half of whatever money you all saved during the budget-off to pay for something nice you can all share.